Designs

-The essential question is not, "how busy are you?"
+The essential question is not, "how busy are you?" - BUT "what are you busy at?"

 In 1926, Sakichi Toyoda founded the Toyoda Automatic Loom Works.
 Several years later, the company changed its name to Toyota when it began producing automobiles.
 In 1950, Eiji Toyoda, the nephew of Sakichi, participated in a three-month visit to the Rouge plant of Ford in Dearborn, Michigan.
 At the time, the Dearborn facility was Ford’s most complex and largest manufacturing facility.
 It produced nearly 8000 cars per day while Toyota only produced 2500 cars each year.